-- 5.199 The NPPF states that Neighbourhood Plans should promote a prosperous rural economy as follows: - Support the sustainable growth and expansion of all types of business and enterprise in rural areas, both through reuse of existing buildings and well-designed new buildings; - Promote the development and diversification of agricultural and other land-based rural businesses; - Support sustainable rural tourism and leisure developments that benefit businesses in rural areas, communities and visitors, and which respect the character of the countryside.
-This should include supporting the provision and expansion of tourist and visitor facilities in appropriate locations where identified needs are not met by existing facilities in rural service centres. - 5.200 Although agriculture (including forestry) now provides a very small percentage of employment within the Town Council area, it remains an important part of the rural economy and is also instrumental in protecting the character and appearance of the landscape and potentially enhancing local biodiversity.
-The rural economy has been changing during the past decades, with a trend towards farms diversifying from traditional activities, primarily through the reuse of farm and other rural buildings for commercial, non-agricultural purposes. - 5.201 Tourism also plays an important part in the local economy and a small number of hotels, guest houses, bed and breakfast and self-catering accommodation are available in the countryside outside the town centre.
+- 5.200 The NPPF states that Neighbourhood Plans should promote a prosperous rural economy by enabling: - the sustainable growth and expansion of all types of business and enterprise in rural areas, both through reuse of existing buildings and well-designed new buildings; - the development and diversification of agricultural and other land-based rural businesses; - sustainable rural tourism and leisure developments which respect the character of the countryside areas, communities and visitors, and which respect the character of the countryside. - 5.201 Although agriculture (including forestry) now provides a very small percentage of employment within the Town Council area, it remains an important part of the rural economy and is also instrumental in protecting the character and appearance of the landscape and potentially enhancing local biodiversity.
+The rural economy has been changing during the past decades, with a trend towards farms diversifying from traditional activities, primarily through the reuse of farm and other rural buildings for commercial, non-agricultural purposes. - 5.202 Tourism also plays an important part in the local economy and a small number of hotels, guest houses, bed and breakfast and self-catering accommodation are available in the countryside outside the town centre.
 From 2013, agricultural buildings under 500 square metres have been able to change to a number of other uses; Use Classes A1 (Shops), A2 (Financial & Professional Services), A3 (Restaurants and Cafes), B1 (Business), B8 (Storage and Distribution), C1 (Hotels), and D2 (Assembly and Leisure).
 More recently, this has been extended to C3 (residential use).
 The Neighbourhood Plan wishes to continue to enable the reuse of suitable rural buildings for small scale, low impact business and tourism uses.